awsdocs/aws-java-developer-guide/doc_source/examples/s3/objects.rst

 =================================

-Using the |s3client| client's :methodname:`deleteObjects` method, you can delete multiple objects from the same bucket by passing their names to the :java-api:`DeleteObjectRequest
+Using the |s3client| client's :methodname:`deleteObjects` method, you can delete multiple objects from the same bucket by passing their names to the :aws-java-class:`DeleteObjectRequest
 <services/s3/model/DeleteObjectsRequest>` :methodname:`withKeys` method.

 **Imports:**